Cotya/magento-composer-installer/README.md

 ### Timeouts and slow downloading.

 Mostly caused by outtages of Github, Repositories or the Internet.
-This is a common problem with having all packges remote.
+This is a common problem with having all packages remote.

-For all of this Issues you can make use of the commercial [Toran Proxy](https://toranproxy.com/).
+For all of this issues you can make use of the commercial [Toran Proxy](https://toranproxy.com/).
 It also allows hosting of private packages and speeds up the whole downloading process.

 Another alternative is to look into [Satis](https://github.com/composer/satis), bare git mirrors and repository aliasing.